LiamPerson/Pier-Media/README.md

 # Pier Media

+⚠ This project is still under development and is not yet ready for general user usage.
+Please feel free to contribute. ⚠

 A home media center made for use with Raspberry Pi 4 Model B (though should work on other devices).
 Includes: